 - Maintaining positive relationships are vital for everybody.
-The Home will, where possible according to the child's age and development: Gain their trust and respect - Understand how their previous experiences and emotions can be communicated through their behaviours - Help each child to develop social behaviours, including personal, sexual and social relationships - Encourage each child to develop responsibility for their behaviour and making improvements - Help the child to develop ways to reduce conflict in relationships - De-escalate any confrontations or behaviours Recognise and deal with bullying situations, using this them as an opportunity for education and restoration. - Support the child to maintain and develop positive relationships with others, such as family, friends and pursuing interests, hobbies and activities.
+The Home will, wherever possible, according to the child's age and development, gain their trust and respect - Understanding how children's previous experiences and emotions can be communicated through their behaviours - Help each child to understand and udevelop social behaviours, including personal, sexual and social relationships - Encourage each child to develop understanding of their behaviour and making improvements - Help the child to develop ways to reduce conflict in relationships - De-escalate any confrontations or behaviours recognise and deal with bullying situations, using this them as an opportunity for education and restoration. - Support the child to maintain and develop positive relationships with others, such as family, friends and pursuing interests, hobbies and activities.